tom-henderson/tom-henderson.github.io/_posts/2023-05-08-homeassistant-tuya-smart-knob.md

     legacy: false
 ```

-To control Sonos I've set up three automations in Home Assistant: rotate right / left for Up / Down, and single press to select the line in source.
+To control Sonos I've set up three automations in Home Assistant: rotate right / left for volume up and down, and single press to select the line in source.
 For the volume automations I added a condition to check that the Office Sonos is actually playing, to avoid being deafened after using it as a fidget toy when nothing is playing.

 ### Volume Up / Down Automation